People-Pleasing & Repressed Emotions

 But over time, these emotions don’t simply disappear.
 Instead, they build up in our minds and bodies, often manifesting as chronic stress, anxiety, depression, or even physical symptoms like headaches or tension.

 Unprocessed emotions often find other ways to surface, like heightened anxiety, irritability, or even physical pain.
-When emotions are suppressed or ignored, our bodies often respond with a “fight, flight, or freeze” reaction, as the nervous system interprets unresolved feelings as ongoing threats.
+When emotions are suppressed or ignored, our bodies often respond with a “fight, flight, freeze, or fawn” reaction, as the nervous system interprets unresolved feelings as ongoing threats.

 This keeps us in a state of heightened stress and eventually brings us outside of our window of tolerance.

 The physiological effects of repressed emotions can be profound.
-Chronic stress caused by unprocessed feelings can lead to increased cortisol levels, which may result in symptoms like headaches, digestive issues, and disrupted sleep.
+Chronic stress caused by unprocessed feelings can lead to increased cortisol levels, which may result in symptoms like headaches, digestive issues, disrupted sleep or pelvic pain.

 “The body is a mirror to our internal states.
 When we begin to listen to it, we can heal both physically and emotionally.”